dbos-inc/dbos-docs/docs/cloud-tutorials/best-practices.md

 Application databases are databases within a Postgres database instance (server).
 :::

-* Application databases cannot be shared across applications
+* Application databases cannot be shared across applications.
-* An application cannot change its database once deployed
+* An application cannot change its database once deployed.
+You can delete the application and re-deploy with a new database name.

 ### Database roles

 * DBOS Cloud will create the following roles for each application:
     * `dbosadmin` - a privileged role used to execute your schema migration steps during application deployment
-    * `approle` - a user-provided role you provide when provisioning the database instance.
-This role has
+    * `dbos_role` - a role you  provide when provisioning the database instance.
+Defaults to `dbos_role` This role has:
         * a CREATE grant on the application database
         * `pg_read_all_data` and `pg_write_all_data` grants
         * an ALL PRIVILEGES grant on all schemas and [base tables](https://www.postgresql.org/docs/current/infoschema-tables.html#INFOSCHEMA-TABLES) in the database instance, expect for the schemas `pg_catalog`, `information_schema`, `dbos` or `pg_toast` schemas
         * ownership on all base tables in the database instance
-    * `dbosproxyrole` - a read-only role used during [DBOS Time Travel](cloud-tutorials/timetravel-debugging)
+    * `dbosproxyrole` - a read-only role used during [DBOS Time Travel Debugging](timetravel-debugging)

 ### Schema migrations
 * You can instruct DBOS Cloud to run [migration commands](api-reference/configuration#database) during application deploy.
 These are handled by `dbosadmin`.
 You can use them to install extensions, create tables, etc.